 Studies in India:

-Banks may have the system of appraising other institution courses depending on future prospects/
+Banks may have the system of appraising other institution courses depending on future prospects/recognition by user institutions.

 3.Expenses considered for loan